cyrusTTT/cyrusTTT/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning macro-economics, and looking to apply ML techniques in macro-econ. \n 📫 How to reach me: stai4@jhu.edu
+🌱 I’m currently learning macro-economics, and looking to apply ML techniques in macro-econ.

+📫 How to reach me: stai4@jhu.edu